-If the tree is on a property larger than one hectare (2.47 acres or 10,000 square metres), you must draft a tree conservation report for approval from the City prior to removal for any tree 10 centimetres or more in diameter.
+- If the tree is on a property larger than one hectare (2.47 acres or 10,000 square metres), you must draft a tree conservation report for approval from the City prior to removal for any tree 10 cm or more in diameter.

-- The tree is under 50 centimetres in diameter on a property less than one hectare
+- The tree is under 30 centimetres in diameter on a property less than one hectare

 - The tree is located within a building, solarium, rooftop garden, or interior courtyard